mootools/mootools-core/Docs/Plugins/Fx.Scroll.md

 ### Note:

-- Fx.Scroll requires an XHTML doctype.
+- Fx.Scroll requires the page to be in [Standards Mode](http://hsivonen.iki.fi/doctype/).

 ### Extends: